 #5 AMERICAN PUBLIC UNIVERSITY

 APU is a private, for-profit online college located in Charles Town, West Virginia, with six academic schools.
 American Public University is accredited by the Higher Learning Commission (HLC) and received the Sloan Consortium Effective Practice Award.
 Home to more than 98,400 students, APU was recently rated one of the 30 Most Popular Online Colleges by TheBestSchools.org, and #92 on U.S. News’ Best Online Bachelor Programs ranking in 2019.
 CollegeFactual places APU as the #10 Best Colleges in West Virginia, #1,262 Best College in the Nation with the highest-ranked major being Homeland Security, Law Enforcement & Firefighting.
 76 percent of graduates reported an improved career after earning a degree from APU, according to GradReports.org, while 70 percent of students said they’d recommend this school to others.
-American Public University offers 100+ cheap online degrees and certificate programs at the graduate and undergraduate levels including Military history, Reverse Logistics Management, Space Studies, Electric Engineering, Business, Criminal Justice, Health Sciences, Sports Management, and more.
+American Public University offers 200+ cheap online degrees and certificate programs at the graduate and undergraduate levels including Military history, Reverse Logistics Management, Space Studies, Electric Engineering, Business, Criminal Justice, Health Sciences, Sports Management, and more.
 APU offers an open admissions policy and a 93% freshman retention rate.